s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 functions/values need to be serialized statically at compile time, but not in our use case as we want to be able to evaluate arbitrary functions/Arrows on remote nodes.
-In Chapter \ref{sec:parEvalCloudHaskell} we will see how to resolve this problem.
+In Chapter \ref{sec:parEvalCloudHaskell}, we will see how to resolve this problem.

 ## Parallel Evaluation with Cloud Haskell